kammitama5/kammitama5.github.io/_posts/2020-07-17-Friday-July-17th.md

 ## So I guess
 - I guess that a lot of my experience has been about making, and thinking about our history, and trying to find parallels in whatever space
   I am a part of.
 And about memory and identity and belonging.
 It's not so far off from AI, isn't it?
+- I have been thinking lately about what many authors speak about with respect to post-colonialism and being multi-racial, which is a sort of schizophrenia of identities.
+Could we embed that into our AI?
+So much of AI feels like it was made for one person, with one identity, but being multi-racial by its very definition means that you have multiple identities, some of which are in direct conflict with each other, almost like GANs.
+Identities at war.
+It would be an interesting concept to explore.

 ## And that's it